WPP's Sorrell to take on rebels as pay row rolls on

 “WPP believes in rewarding performance and the CEO’s compensation is 85 percent performance related,” chairman of the compensation committee Jeffrey Rosen said in a statement.
 “We believe this gives an overall package wholly aligned with shareowners.”

-Five companies have already been hit by investor revolts at shareholder meetings this year, with Andrew Moss, the chief executive of British insurer Aviva (AV.L), stepping down after shareholders voted against his remuneration plans.
+Five companies have already been hit by investor revolts at shareholder meetings this year, with Andrew Moss, the chief executive of British insurer Aviva, stepping down after shareholders voted against his remuneration plans.

 But few expect Sorrell to walk away.